BaronViper/Blog_Site/README.md

-# Simple Blog Website Template
+# Masisvely Blog Website [Beta Version 1.0]
-This is a blog website template that you can use as a starting point for your own blog website.
-It is built using HTML, CSS, and JavaScript, and includes several features that are common to many blogs.
+This is a blog website that allows for CRUD (Create, Read, Update, Delete) operations using SQL Alchemy.
+The base front-end work was done by "HTML5 UP" and the backend was developed by BaronViper.

 ## Features
+* Full admin authentication process for CRUD blog posts
-* Responsive ign that looks great on all devices
+* Responsive navbar that accommodates all screen types
-* Home page with a list of all blog posts
+* Search feature to quickly find blog posts
+* Pagination to enable multiple blog pages
+* Organized blog post subjects and authors
+* User entries are converted and formatted into beautiful blog posts

 ## Getting Started
-To use this template, simply download or clone the repository and customize it to your needs.
-You can modify the HTML, CSS, and JavaScript files to change the look and functionality of the website.

-You will need a web server to host the website.
-You can use a service like GitHub Pages to host the website for free.

-## Contributing
-If you find a bug or have a suggestion for how to improve the template, please open an issue or submit a pull request.

-## License
-This template is licensed under the MIT License.
-Feel free to use it for your own projects or modify it as needed.
+To get started with this project, you'll need to follow these steps:

+1. Clone the repository to your local machine.
+2. Install the required dependencies by running pip install -r requirements.txt.
+3. Set up the database by running creating a folder 'instance' with 'blog.db'
+4. Start the development server by running python main.py.
+5. Visit http://localhost:5000 in your web browser to view the website.

-## Credits:
+## Credits

-Website Design:
-* Massively by HTML5 UP (html5up.net | @ajlkn)
-Icons:
-* Font Awesome (fontawesome.io)

-Other:
-* jQuery (jquery.com)
-* Scrollex (github.com/ajlkn/jquery.scrollex)
-* Responsive Tools (github.com/ajlkn/responsive-tools)
+"HTML5 UP" for the base front-end work
+BaronViper for the backend development